TheRabbittt/rpi-docker-setups/README.md

 ---

 ## Prerequisites
-Enough storage for your particular needs, I used a 128GB micro SD-card and for all the services above I have only claimed 8GB of space so far.
-You need an accessible Rasperry Pi with an installed and updated OS.
+*Enough storage for your particular needs, I used a 128GB micro SD-card and for all the services above I have only claimed 8GB of space so far.
+*An accessible Rasperry Pi with an installed and updated OS.
 I had [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (64-bit) installed which is based on Debian Linux.
 Although what you choose is up to you, just make sure you know the commands for that particular distro or OS.

 ## Getting Started
 Installing ```Docker``` & ```Docker-Compose```.